LacunaOmnibus/MontyLacuna/doc/scripts/build_ships.rst

 Builds ships at multiple shipyards on a given planet.

+When passing the name of a ship, you must use the ship's "system" name.
+A complete list can be found here: :ref:`ships_list`

 The easiest way to run it will fill all of the available build queues on all of the shipyards on your planet::